 If the copyright owner allows others to create a derivative work based on the copyrighted work, the copyright owner of the pre-existing work retains a copyright in that derivative work with respect to all of the elements from the pre-existing work that were used in the derivative work.
 The author of the derivative work is entitled to copyright protection only for original contributions made by that author that are more than trivial.
 If the derivative work incorporates [pre-existing work by others] [work in the public domain], the derivative author's protection is [limited to elements added by the derivative author to the [pre-existing work of others] [public domain work]] [, or] [limited to the manner in which the derivative author combined the [pre-existing elements by other persons] [pre-existing elements in the public domain work] into the derivative work].

-The owner of a compilation may enforce the right to exclude others in an action for copyright infringement.]
+[The author of the derivative work may enforce the right to exclude others from the original elements added by the author in an action for copyright infringement.]

 [The copyright owner of the pre-existing work may enforce the right to exclude others in an action for copyright infringement to the extent that the material copied derived from the pre-existing work.]

 In the case of a recorded performance (i.e. a sound recording) of a musical work, the sound recording constitutes a derivative work of the musical work.
 Mills Music, Inc. v.
 Snyder, 469 U.S. 153 (1985).

 In addition to the criteria set out in this instruction, in order for a sound recording to qualify as a derivative work, the actual sounds fixed in the recording must be "rearranged, remixed, or otherwise altered in sequence or quality."
 17 U.S.C. § 114(b).
 If a sound recording is at issue, the instruction should be adjusted to account for the § 114(b) factors.